-Strategy 7: PUT, GROW, AND TAKE (PGT)
+Strategy 7: PUT, GROW, AND TAKE (PGT) -Rejected

 Put, grow, and take (PGT) is a strategy involving the stocking of hatchery fish with the sole purpose of those fish being caught by anglers.
+PGT could temporarily increase the number of bull trout available to anglers, since PGT fish would only be stocked in waters currently not inhabited by the species.
+This may result in increased angler opportunity to catch and harvest bull trout.
 As the title implies, the fish are typically stocked at an early life stage and are not caught or harvested until they have lived for a period of months or years in the water they are stocked into.
 This strategy would, by necessity, employ the use of a hatchery.
 Typically, PGT is employed in lakes or reservoirs.